enermaps/enermaps/cm/README.md

 ## Test.py

-Below is an example of CM test.
+Below is an example of cm test.

 ```python
 import unittest